Welcome to the RVA Global Tour. eat great food, see great art, take selfies with history, and earn prizes at the museum.

 At Virginia’s secession convention in the State Capital, Thomas Goode of Mecklenburg County warned that Republicans would “re-enact...upon Southern soil, the bloody tragedy of St. Domingo.”
 Good had recalled the Haitian revolution and trembled at the thought of slave rebellion in Virginia.

 Serrano worked hard to revive Spanish fortunes in the Caribbean.
 He arranged for Cuba-based Spanish soldiers to join a French and English expedition to Mexico.
 He dispatched soldiers from Havana to the former Spanish colony of Santo Domingo (now the Dominican Republic) to reassert Spanish authority there.
-Confederates hoped that the invasion indicated Serrano’s desire to reinstitute slavery on Santo Domingo, but Serrano had never seriously considered that option.
-Stiff Dominican resistance eventually drove the Spanish back to Cuba in 1865.
+Confederates hoped that the invasion indicated Serrano’s desire to reestablish slavery on Santo Domingo, but he never seriously considered that option.
+Stiff Dominican resistance eventually drove the Spanish back to Cuba in 1865?

 Helm’s hopes for a proslavery alliance with Spain faded when Serrano was replaced as Captain General of Cuba by Domingo Dulce, known to be working to suppress the slave trade.
 Another Confederate diplomat, William Preston, held Dulce in contempt, noting that “though professing sympathy for the Confederacy, [he] is really afraid of the North.”